ABisht145/Coffee_Sales_Analysis/README.md

 # Coffee Shop Sales Analysis

 This project involves analyzing coffee shop sales data using MySQL.
 The dataset includes transaction details such as dates, times, product types, quantities sold, and prices.
-This README provides an overview of the project, including database creation, data import and transformation, and various sales analyses.
+This README provides an overview of the project, including database creation, data import and transformation, and various sales analysis.

 ## Table of Contents